 Yes.
 Mosquitos can transmit bloodborne illnesses, which may then be transmitted through blood transfusion.
 Some examples include malaria, West Nile virus (WNV) and Zika virus.
 Aedes mosquitos are the most common mosquito species in California, and Aedes aegypti and Aedes albopictus can transmit West Nile virus and Zika virus.
 The California Department of Public Health (CDPH) actively monitors where these two mosquitos species are distributed within the state.
 (See more at https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/AedesDistributionMap.pdf).

-2. If I traveled to a malaria-risk region in the last year but did not get any mosquito bites or I took malaria prophylaxis, can I donate blood without deferral?
+2. If I traveled to a malaria-risk region in the last three months but did not get any mosquito bites or I took malaria prophylaxis, can I donate blood without deferral?

 No. Although the risk is lower in people who took prophylactic medication, it is not nonexistent.
 Also, some people may not know they were bitten by a mosquito so we cannot rely on bite history.